How MSPs Must Adapt To WFH

 There is a great graphic representing some work by Amy Edmonson.
 The graphic represents how you should think about where work gets done relative to the complexity of the work.

-Routine work that has an established process can generally be done from anywhere.
-For example, does your support desk staff need to be sitting in your office to triage and close service tickets?
-No. This work can be done from anywhere assuming you have the technology in place to enable this.
+Routine work with established processes can generally be performed from anywhere.
+For instance, does your support desk staff need to be physically present in the office to triage and close service tickets?
+Not at all.
+With the right technology in place, this work can be accomplished remotely.

 Pay appropriately

-Now is a good time to review your pay bands for roles.
-Ensure that everyone in the same pay band is compensated with a similar salary.
-We often assume that staff don’t talk to each other about salary, but generally, this is not a safe assumption.
-If people on the team are performing well in their role, but haven’t had a salary adjustment for a couple of years, it’s a good time to correct those shortfalls.
+Now is a great time to evaluate your pay bands for various roles.
+Ensure that individuals within the same pay band receive similar compensation.
+It’s a common misconception that staff don’t discuss salaries; in reality, they often do.
+If team members are performing well but haven’t seen a salary adjustment in a while, it’s time to address any discrepancies.

 Communicate Expectations

-The critical first step in performance management is communicating expectations.
-This step is often overlooked by managers.There iss a broad assumption made by managers that staff understands what is expected of them.
-Yet when you ask staff that doesn’t end up being true.
-Don’t leave this to chance, make sure you have clear conversations and document “what good looks like,” for every role.
-This can be done through role scorecards.
+The first critical step in performance management is clear communication of expectations.
+This step is often overlooked.
+Managers may assume staff understand what is expected of them, but this is frequently not the case.
+Don’t leave this to chance; have clear conversations and document what “good” looks like for each role through role scorecards.

 Conclusion